-Acknowledging the work of various international organizations, relevant partner organizations and initiatives to advance biodiversity-related practices by businesses, such as that of the United Nations Environment Programme, One Planet Network, the United Nations Global Compact, the United Nations Statistics Division, the Convention on Migratory Species and its multi-stakeholder energy task force, the International Union for Conservation of Nature, the International Integrated Reporting Council, the Cambridge Institute for Sustainability Leadership, the Natural Capital Coalition and its biodiversity working group, and the Global Reporting Initiative, among others,
+Acknowledging the work of various international organizations, relevant partner organizations and initiatives to advance biodiversity-related practices by businesses, such as that of the United Nations Environment Programme, the One Planet Network, the United Nations Global Compact, the United Nations Statistics Division, the Convention on Migratory Species and its multi-stakeholder energy task force, the United Nations Conference on Trade and Development and its BioTrade Initiative, the International Union for Conservation of Nature, the International Integrated Reporting Council, the Cambridge Institute for Sustainability Leadership, the Natural Capital Coalition and its biodiversity working group, and the Global Reporting Initiative, among others,

-Taking note of the Cities and Biodiversity Outlook, the Quito Declaration on Sustainable Cities and Settlements for All and the report of the International Resource Panel, and their key messages on the need to mainstream biodiversity at the city level,
+Taking note of the Cities and Biodiversity Outlook,6 the Quito Declaration on Sustainable Cities and Settlements for All7 and the report of the International Resource Panel,8 and their key messages on the need to mainstream biodiversity at the city level,

-Recognizing that mainstreaming is critical for achieving the objectives of the Convention, the Strategic Plan for Biodiversity 2011-2020, its Aichi Biodiversity Targets and the 2050 Vision for Biodiversity and should be one of the key elements of the future post-2020 framework for biodiversity in order to realize the transformational change required throughout society and economies, including changes in behaviour and decision-making at all levels,
+Recognizing that mainstreaming is critical for achieving the objectives of the Convention, the Strategic Plan for Biodiversity 2011-2020, its Aichi Biodiversity Targets and the 2050 Vision for Biodiversity and should be one of the key elements of the post-2020 global biodiversity framework in order to achieve the transformational change required throughout society and economies, including changes in behaviour and decision-making at all levels,

-1. Welcomes the report of the international expert workshop on biodiversity mainstreaming "The path we face: advances on mainstreaming biodiversity for well-being";

-2. Also welcomes the executive summary of the report of the international expert workshop on mainstreaming in the sectors of energy and mining, infrastructure, and manufacturing and processing;

-3. Notes the importance of reviewing the effectiveness of, and identifying obstacles and challenges to, mainstreaming biodiversity, including, as relevant, the need for capacity-building, technology transfer, mobilization and provision of financial resources, including through existing bilateral, regional and multilateral mechanisms;

-4. Welcomes the revised typology of actions for reporting on biodiversity and associated guidance prepared by the Executive Secretary;

-5. Recognizes that, while policies and tools exist to address the conservation and sustainable use of biodiversity, there are still opportunities to mainstream biodiversity in the sectors of energy and mining, infrastructure, manufacturing and processing, including in relation to strategic planning, decision-making and economy-wide and sector-wide policies;
+- 1. Welcomes the report of the international expert workshop on biodiversity mainstreaming "The path we face: advances on mainstreaming biodiversity for well-being";9 - 2.
+Also welcomes the executive summary of the report of the international expert workshop on mainstreaming in the sectors of energy and mining, infrastructure, and manufacturing and processing;10 - 3.
+Notes the importance of reviewing the effectiveness of, and identifying obstacles and challenges to, mainstreaming biodiversity, including the need for capacity-building, technology transfer, mobilization and provision of financial resources, including through existing bilateral, regional and multilateral mechanisms; - 4.
+Also notes the importance of enabling business initiatives to support biodiversity mainstreaming; - 5.
+Welcomes the revised typology of actions for reporting on biodiversity and associated guidance prepared by the Executive Secretary;11 - 6.
+Recognizes that, while policies and tools exist to address the conservation and sustainable use of biodiversity, there are still opportunities to mainstream biodiversity in the sectors of energy and mining, infrastructure, manufacturing and processing, including in relation to integrated spatial and strategic planning, project design, decision-making and economy-wide and sector-wide policies, including incentive measures as per Aichi Biodiversity Target 3; - 7.
+Recognizes the critical role that multilateral development banks, insurance companies, the business sector, financial institutions and other sources of financial investment can play in mainstreaming

-6. Also recognizes that opportunities exist for the wider application of biodiversityinclusive impact assessments and the integration of biodiversity considerations in risk assessments

-&lt;sup>12 See General Assembly resolution 70/1 of 25 September 2015 entitled "Transforming our world: the 2030 Agenda for Sustainable Development".

-&lt;sup>13 Secretariat of the Convention on Biological Diversity (2012).
+6 Secretariat of the Convention on Biological Diversity (2012).
 Cities and Biodiversity Outlook.
 Montreal, Canada.

-&lt;sup>14 General Assembly resolution 71/256, annex.
+7 General Assembly resolution 71/256, annex.